• Sign In

 • Morphological Advantage: Scanning Electron Microscopy (SEM) revealed tapered microgrooves and a roughness gradient along the spines—structural features that encourage capillary flow from tip to base.

-Mechanics of Fog-Harvesting
+The Mechanics of Fog-Harvesting

-Survival in the Waterless Desert
+Survival in a Waterless World

 Now that we’ve seen how Copiapoa ingeniously harvest water from fog using their spines and areoles, another critical question emerges: